-They are cute, cheap and fun, and they have become immensely popular Christmas gifts, but inflatable air loungers can be deadly.
-Through NSW Fair Trading, the Australian government has issued a warning about the safety hazards of air loungers after multiple reports of near-drownings emerged.
+They are cute, cheap and fun.
+Air loungers have become immensely popular Christmas gifts.
+But when used in water, they can be deadly.
+Through NSW Fair Trading, the Australian government has issued a warning about the safety hazards of air loungers.
+This warning follows multiple reports of near-drownings emerged.

 Air loungers are tubular fabric structures.
 When filled with air, they form a canoe-shaped lounge or bed.
 Some include an internal plastic liner in addition to the fabric cover.
 They are intended to replace the modern bean bag chair.
 Some manufacturers refer to them as air sofas.
 It’s relatively easy to order an air lounger online.
 Air loungers are available to purchase through a variety of international suppliers.
 Popular brands available in Australia include Lamzac, Chillo and BCF.

 Unfortunately, when used in this manner, the loungers can lose air quickly, and the liner material may split.
-Both situations can lead to a drowning hazard when users became entangled in the loose liner material and forced under water.
+Both situations can lead to a drowning hazard.
+Drowning is possible when users become entangled in the loose liner material and forced under water.
 According to consumers who have experienced the problem first-hand, the products offer no safety warnings or instructions for use.

 Two Consumer Nightmares

 Two recent incidents stand out as clear examples of the seriousness of air lounger hazards.

 Anthea Chester from Melbourne bought a Now Lounger for her 12-year-old daughter Hollie as a Christmas present.
 While Hollie was using the lounger in the pool, the lining split without warning and engulfed her body.
 The lounger’s inflation port shot upward, forcing her under the water.
 As the liner fabric clung to her face and body, she became frightened and disoriented.
 She couldn’t see and didn’t know where the edge of the pool was.
 Hollie’s mother and a family friend were nearby and were able to free her quickly.
 Had Hollie been alone or in deeper water, the outcome could have been much worse.